thachp/use-cqrs/README.md

 ### Goals & Intentions
 This package will be considered a success if the following goals are achieved.

-1. More ubiquitous language between front-end and back-end development; front-end and back-end developers use the same domain-driven verbs and nouns in all layers on their application.
-Using ubiquitous language links to task-based thinking, which in the long-term benefits everyone in producing user-friendly interfaces and user experiences.
+1. More ubiquitous language between frontend and backend development; frontend and backend developers use the same domain-driven verbs and nouns in all layers on their application.
+Using ubiquitous language links to task-based thinking, which in the long-term benefits everyone in producing maintainable interfaces and improving higher user experiences.

     Avoid using HTTP verbs; get, post, put, delete, and patch to describe user actions.
 Use terms like “begin “or “complete” a “questionnaire“ if the web application is intended for users to submit a questionnaire.

 2. Apply Single Responsible Principle (SRP) in developing React components.
-SRP is one of the SOLID principles, which dictate that a class must only do one thing and do it well.
-A React component using CQRS must, upon a user’s action, tell the server to do something or get something from the server, but never both.
+SRP is one of the SOLID principles, which dictate that a "module should be responsible to one, and only one, actor."
+A react component using CQRS must, upon a user’s action, tell the server to do something or get something from the server, but never both.

      - A component must use either the useCommand() or useQuery hook but never both hooks.
-     - A component may use multiple useEvent() in one component, but keep the count minimal.
+     - A component may use multiple useEvent() but keep the count minimal.

-3. For more front-end developers to consider CQRS patterns and domain design principles in their frontend application, because its benefits are great.
-Frontend application too can achieve simplicity!
+3. For more frontend developers to consider CQRS patterns and domain design principles in their frontend application, because its benefits are great.
+Frontend applications,too, could achieve maintainability and simplicity!

 ### Installing